darioml/bitstarter/README.md

 Since multiple people are using this repo, please follow the following procedures:
 - Anything into master must be brought with a PULL REQUEST
-- Staging branch will be held in a staging environment (once I set this up..).
-I suspect it's easiest for me to run this on the same machine as the master branch.
+- Do dev work in your own branch, you can push your branch to heroku and mess around there
+- Send a pull request.
+We dont really need to use the staging branch, since we're not going to have a central staging.
+(I'll be using it every so often)
 - I'm working on a MAC, not on AWS.
-As such the puppet files I created are slightly outdated.
+As such the puppet files I created are slightly outdated...

 Regarding the coursera course:
 - Homeworks look for an .html file.
 I don't do that stuff.
 I will add a /homework/ dir which will hold an index.html file to submit to coursera